-When someone offers you the chance to spend a few days deep in the topics you love, in a part of Europe that swells your heart, you don’t let that opportunity pass.
+When someone offers you the chance to spend a few days deep in the topics you love, in region that swells your heart, you don’t let that opportunity pass.
 So it was for me at the #LoveHR conference in Slovenia in April 2019.

 The trends he asked us to keep an eye on included

 - Personalisation of digital employee experience, for example in recruitment such that “technology fuels diversity”

 - Ending paternalization (where HR offers unattractive “employee journeys” and assumes an ideal standard everyone should follow)